BertVos-79/kr8cht-study-choice-mtr/MODEL_CARDS.md

 # MODEL CARDS (Repository-wide)

+> **Status:** public release accompanying the ACM/SIGAPP Symposium on Applied Computing (SAC 2026),
-> **Status:** anonymized for peer review.
-No datasets or model weights are distributed.
-This document
+> Artificial Intelligence for Education (AIED) track.
+No private datasets or model weights are
-> summarizes *how* the models in the repo are built and evaluated, together with scope and limitations.
+> distributed.
+This document summarizes *how* the models in the repo are built and evaluated,
-> Replace “Contact” and any placeholder fields after acceptance.
+> together with scope and limitations.

 ---